-For so long as a book-entry system is in effect with respect to the 2020B Bonds, the Bond Registrar will mail notices of redemption to DTC or its successor.
-Any failure of DTC to convey such notice to any Direct Participants or any failure of the Direct Participants or Indirect Participants to convey such notice to any Beneficial Owner will not affect the sufficiency of the notice or the validity of the redemption of 2020B Bonds.
-See "THE 2020B BONDS-Book-Entry System" below.
+For so long as a book-entry system is in effect with respect to the 2020 Bonds, the Bond Registrar will mail notices of redemption to DTC or its successor.
+Any failure of DTC to convey such notice to any Direct Participants or any failure of the Direct Participants or Indirect Participants to convey such notice to any Beneficial Owner will not affect the sufficiency of the notice or the validity of the redemption of 2020 Bonds.
+See in this section "Book-Entry System" below.